-48. Using piston removal tool (SECP1) push the piston (B233) back until it touches the valve chest (A745).Hammer gently on the tool pushing ratchet ring (B1170) until it protrudes about one inch out of the cylinder bore.

-49. Remove the valve box locating pin (S2128) from the groove in the cylinder using needle nose pliers.
+- 34. Using the piston removal tool push the piston back until it touches the valve chest.
+Hammer gently on the face of the piston to push the ratchet ring until it protrudes about one inch out of the cylinder bore. - 35.
+Remove the valve box locating pin (S2128) from the groove in the cylinder using needle nose pliers.

-50. Remove the ratchet ring (B1170).
+- 36. Remove the ratchet ring (B1170).
 Examine the teeth on the inner diameter of the ring for chipping or wear.
-The ratchet ring is reversible and it is advisable to reverse sides whenever removing the ratchet ring to maximize part life.

-51. Remove the rifle bar (B1173B) and check the spiral flutes for wear.
+The ratchet ring is reversible and it is advisable to reverse sides whenever removing the ratchet ring to even out wear. - 37.
+Remove the rifle bar (B1173B) and check the spiral flutes for wear.
 Set the rifle bar complete with ratchet pawls aside to examine in detail later.
 Reversible pawls can safely be turned to the un-used side to get more life.

-52. Using the piston removal tool push or hammer gently on the face of the drill piston to push the valve chest assembly out of the cylinder until it drops in you hand.
+38. Using the piston removal tool hammer push or hammer gently on the face of the drill piston to push the valve chest assembly out of the cylinder until it drops in you hand.

 Continue pushing on the piston (B2334) until it emerges from the drill cylinder and catch it in your hand.
-Examine the striking face of the piston and flutes for signs of wear.
+Examine the striking face of the piston and the flutes for signs of wear.
 If the striking face is chipped the piston must be replaced.